-This section presents a brief overview of the accounting structure, including fund, revenue, and expenditure classifications.
+This section presents a brief overview of the accounting structure, including fund, revenue and expenditure classifications.

 Funds are defined as fiscal and accounting entities with self-balancing sets of accounts.
 They record changes in cash and other financial resources, together with all related liabilities and residual equities or balances.
-Funds are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations (National Council on Governmental Accounting (NCGA) Statement 1, ¶2).
+Funds are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations (National Council on Governmental Accounting Statement 1, $\P$ 2).
 The basic fund structure for Florida school districts follows generally accepted accounting principles (GAAP) for governments.

-Governmental Funds

-General Fund

-Special Revenue Funds

-Debt Service Funds

-Capital Projects Funds

-Permanent Funds

-Proprietary Funds

-Enterprise Funds

-Internal Service Funds

-Fiduciary Funds

-Pension (and Other Employee Benefit) Trust Funds

-Investment Trust Funds

-Private-Purpose Trust Funds
+Governmental Funds General Fund Special Revenue Funds Debt Service Funds Capital Projects Funds Permanent Funds Proprietary Funds Enterprise Funds Internal Service Funds Fiduciary Funds Pension (and Other Employee Benefit) Trust Funds Investment Trust Funds Private-Purpose Trust Funds Agency Funds

-Agency Funds

-Revenues are categorized by fund, source, and appropriation.
-Since revenues are usually determined by law, revenue accounts are structured by source (federal, state, and local) and specific appropriation.
+Revenues are categorized by fund, source and appropriation.
+Since revenues are usually determined by law, revenue accounts are structured by source (federal, state and local) and specific appropriation.

-Expenditures are categorized using the following elements.
+Expenditures are categorized using the following elements:

-Fund (see definition above)
+Fund (see definition above) Program

-Program

-Function

-Fiscal Year
+Function Fiscal Year

-Object

-Grant
+Object Grant

-Facility (School)
+Facility (School) Project

-Project

-Function refers to the objective or purpose of an expenditure.
+Function refers to the objective or purpose of an expenditure (expense for government-wide and proprietary financial statement presentation).
 Functions are the activities performed to accomplish the objectives of the organization.
 The activities of school districts are classified into four major functional categories, as follows:

 Instruction.
-Instruction includes activities dealing directly with the teaching of students or the interaction between teacher and students.
-Instruction is further classified as Basic (K-12), Exceptional, Career and Technical, and Adult General.
-"Other Instruction" includes programs such as recreation, enrichment, and prekindergarten instruction.
+Instruction includes activities dealing directly with the teaching of students or the interaction between teachers and students.
+Instruction is further classified as Basic [Florida Education Finance Program (FEFP K-12)], Exceptional Student Education, Career Education and Adult General.
+"Other Instruction" includes programs such as recreation, enrichment and prekindergarten instruction.

-Instructional Support Services.
-The Instructional Support Services category includes administrative, technical, and logistical support to facilitate and enhance instruction.
-Instructional Support Services include Student Personnel Services, Instructional Media, Instruction and Curriculum Development Services, Instructional Staff Training Services, and Instructional-Related Technology.
+Student and Instructional Support Services.
+Student and Instructional Support Services include administrative, technical and logistical support to facilitate and enhance instruction.
+Student and Instructional Support Services include Student Support Services, Instructional Media Services, Instruction and Curriculum Development Services, Instructional Staff Training Services and Instruction-Related Technology.

 General Support Services.
-The General Support Services category includes activities associated with establishing policy, operating schools and the school system, and providing the necessary facilities and services for the staff and students.
-This includes salaries and expenditures for the Board, General Administration, School Administration, Facilities Acquisition and Construction, Fiscal Services, Food Services, Central Services, Student Transportation Services, Operation of Plant, Maintenance of Plant, and Administrative Technology Services.
+General Support Services include activities associated with establishing policy, operating schools and the school system, and providing the necessary facilities and services for the staff and students.
+This includes salaries and expenditures for the Board, General Administration, School Administration, Facilities Acquisition and Construction, Fiscal Services, Food Services, Central Services, Student Transportation Services, Operation of Plant, Maintenance of Plant and Administrative Technology Services.